Elon University School of Law: Clinical law center and the Humanitarian Immigration Law Clinic

-North Carolina business court
+North Carolina Business Court

 The Elon University School of Law houses the North Carolina Business Court.
 The court hears cases involving complex commercial and corporate law disputes in the law school's Robert E. Long Courtroom.
 The courtroom includes three large flat screen monitors to display motions, briefs and other documents, wireless technology and videoconferencing capabilities.
 All Business Court cases are assigned by the Chief Justice of the North Carolina Supreme Court.
-Judge James Gale presides over cases heard in Greensboro, and the court also has judges and holds hearings in Raleigh, North Carolina, and Charlotte, North Carolina.
+Judge Julianna Theall Earp presides over cases heard in Greensboro, and the court also has judges and holds hearings in Raleigh, North Carolina, and Charlotte, North Carolina.

 Leadership

-Elon Law is led by interim dean and associate professor of law Alan Woodlief, who assumed his position on January 1, 2022, as Elon University conducts a national search for its fourth dean.
-He was preceded by professor of law Luke Bierman, dean emeritus George Johnson, and founding dean Leary Davis.
+Elon Law is led by Dean and Professor of Law Zak Kramer.
+He was preceded by Interim Dean Alan Woodlief, Dean Emeritus and Professor Luke Bierman, Dean Emeritus George R. Johnson, Jr., and Founding Dean Leary Davis.
 David Gergen chairs the Elon University School of Law Advisory Board.

 Admissions and rankings

 For the 2021 entering class the 50th Percentile LSAT score was 152 and GPA was 3.31.

-U.S. News & World Report ranked Elon Law 147-193 (bottom 25%) in its 2021 ranking of the best US law schools.
+U.S. News & World Report ranked Elon Law #133 in its 2023-2024 ranking of the best US law schools.

-Elon Law was ranked #7 with a grade of A+ in preLaw Magazine's 2020 annual guide to "Best Schools for Practical Training."
+Elon Law was ranked #5 with a grade of A+ in preLaw Magazine's 2023 annual guide to "Best Schools for Practical Training."